sasadangelo/code4projects/_posts/2023-02-13-getting-started-with-css.md

 ## Conclusion

 In conclusion, CSS is an essential tool for web design, allowing for the creation of beautiful and functional websites.
 From understanding selectors and cascading to exploring the box model, typography, color and background, transitions and animations, and responsive design, this article has covered the fundamental concepts and techniques of CSS.
-By mastering CSS, you have the power to transform your webpages and bring your vision to life.
+By mastering CSS, you have the power to transform your web pages and bring your vision to life.
 Happy styling!